What is the 8th:

 Convert this decimal to a fraction.

-What is the lowest common multiple of nine and fifteen.
+What is the lowest common multiple of eight and twenty eight.

 Find the: